NitorCreations/ndt-project-template/README.md

 This repository contains bootstrapping scripts and manuals that one can 'quickly' setup a project components into AWS.

+### Overview of required properties and existing configuration files

+TODO

 ## Setup

 Setuping contains item that needs to created manually into AWS that